Boese0601/MagicDance/README.md

 ## Acknowledgments

 Our code follows several excellent repositories.
 We appreciate them for making their codes available to the public.
+We also appreciate the help from [Tan Wang](https://github.com/Wangt-CN), who offered assistance to our baselines comparison experiment.

 * [DisCo](https://github.com/Wangt-CN/DisCo)
 * [AnimateDiff](https://github.com/guoyww/AnimateDiff)